majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module2/lab2.rst

             proxy_pass http://nginxApp;
         }
     }
+    EOF

 .. note:: Reload the Nginx Configuration (``sudo nginx -t && sudo nginx -s reload``)

 In this example, multiple server blocks are defined listening on the same port.
 When multiple server blocks match a request, Nginx compares the request ``Host`` header to the ``server_name`` directive.
 If no ``server_name`` match is found the server block marked ``default_server`` will be used.

 In the last server block, there are multiple locations defined.
 Nginx matches the URI against the most specific ``location`` and then proxies the request to the defined upstream.

 The ``status_zone`` directive allow workers to collect and aggregate server block statistics.
 Multiple ``server`` blocks could be part of the same ``status_zone``.